Automating the Azure Private Link integration

 Important

-This script creates Azure resources such as VMs, Public IPs, load balancer and Private Link Services, which may incur charges.
-Ensure you review your costs before applying this Terraform module.
+This Terraform script creates Azure resources (VMs, Public IPs, LB, Private Link Services, etc.) that may incur charges.
+Review costs before use.

 Prerequisites